connectomicslab/connectomemapper3/paper/paper.md

 The field of Magnetic Resonance Imaging (MRI) Connectomics has rapidly expanded since its advent in the 2000s [@SpornsTheBrain:2005], [@HagmannFromConnectomics:2005], [@SpornsEditorialConnectomics:2018].
-It has revolutionized the way to investigate *in-vivo*, *non-invasively* and *safely* at different macroscopic scales the structural and functional systems of the brain by modeling connections between brain areas as a graph or network, known as `connectome`, and has become a widely used set of methods in Neuroscience [@Bassett2017].
+It has revolutionized the way to investigate *in vivo*, *non-invasively* and *safely* at different macroscopic scales the structural and functional systems of the brain by modeling connections between brain areas as a graph or network, known as `connectome`, and has become a widely used set of methods in Neuroscience [@Bassett2017].